 Chances are that the medical marijuana market alone – for baked goods, candies, lozenges, oils, powders, and tinctures - will create a demand for standardized ingredients, calculated dosage, and informative labels.
 That will not do away with homegrown and homemade edible products, but it will serve a market that seeks to consume cannabis responsibly.

 Chances are that the market will invite an industry of cookbook writers, gastronomes, and commercial cooks.
 The size and diversity of the market will drive new food branding, processing, and packaging.
-And, manufacturers and distributors will launch B2B and B2C campaigns.
+Manufacturers and distributors will launch B2B and B2C campaigns.